COUNTER-ATTACK! Women in Football

 In fact, several records were broken this year: the audience of the World Cup was more than one billion viewers.
 For the first time, broadcast in open TV allowed the audience in Brazil to grow, with a record 30 million people watching Brazil x France for the round of sixteen.
 There were record crowds in stadiums, including São Paulo, with 28,000 people attending to Corinthians x São Paulo for the finals of the women’s Paulistão championship.

-As part of the activities of the COUNTER-STRIKE!
+As part of the activities of the COUNTER-ATTACK!
 Women in Football exhibition, we signed a partnership with Google for the Offside Museum, a collaborative action that gathered stories and memories shared by the public about the women who darted to play during the period of prohibition of the sport in Brazil, between 1941 and 1979.
 The pictures and documents shared were curated and will be conserved by the Museum, which prepared six virtual exhibitions regarding the subject and provides all materials by means of the Google Arts & Culture platform.
 Acess.